johnwlambert/tbv/README.md

 ## Trust, but Verify: Cross-Modality Fusion for HD Map Change Detection (Official Repo)
 [John Lambert](https://johnwlambert.github.io/), [James Hays](https://www.cc.gatech.edu/~hays/)

-This repository contains the source code for training and evaluating models described in the preprint *Trust, but Verify: Cross-Modality Fusion for HD Map Change Detection*.
+This repository contains the source code for training and evaluating models described in the NeurIPS '21 paper *Trust, but Verify: Cross-Modality Fusion for HD Map Change Detection*. [[Paper]](https://datasets-benchmarks-proceedings.neurips.cc/paper/2021/file/6f4922f45568161a8cdf4ad2299f6d23-Paper-round2.pdf) [[Supplementary Material]](https://openreview.net/attachment?id=cXCZnLjDm4s&name=supplementary_material)

 The Trust but Verify (TbV) dataset will be made public shortly.
 You can find a short invited talk at the CVPR 2021 VOCVALC workshop summarizing our work [here on Youtube](https://youtu.be/JeTZbCuyeM8?t=3735).